SpeakFaster: Revolutionizing communication for people with severe motor impairments

 November 19, 2024

-Subhashini Venugopalan, Research Scientist, Google Research, and Shanqing Cai, Software Engineer, Platforms and Devices
+Subhashini Venugopalan, Research Scientist, Google Research, and Shanqing Cai, Software Engineer, Google

-We introduce SpeakFaster, a research prototype interface that uses large language models to accelerate eye-gaze based typing for ALS users and report results from user studies.
+We introduce SpeakFaster, a research prototype interface that uses large language models to accelerate eye-gaze based typing for users with ALS and report results from user studies.

 For individuals who are unable to speak or type due to conditions like ALS, augmentative and alternative communication (AAC) devices and eye-gaze typing can provide essential support for communication.
 However, these resources suffer from slow text-entry speeds, hindering users’ ability to engage in spontaneous conversation and express themselves fully.
 Closing this speed gap for AAC devices can play a big role in improving the quality of life for many individuals.